jondgoodwin/progling/content/post/reference-lifecycle.md

     fn _allocate(size usize) *u8:
 	   malloc(size)

-Notice that allocate returns a pointer to a byte, with a null value indicating that the allocation failed.
+Notice that allocate returns a pointer to bytes, with a null value indicating that the allocation failed.
 The compiler will later recast this into a nullable reference to the correct type.
-The programmer decides whether to explicitly handle an allocation failure or allow it to panic implicitly.
+The programmer decides later whether to explicitly handle an allocation failure or allow it to panic implicitly.

-_allocate is not restricted to using malloc or equivalent general purpose allocator.
+_allocate is not restricted to using a general purpose allocator like malloc.
-It may use mmap, allocate quickly out of a bump-pointer arena (e.g., a GC nursery), or even allocate out of some dynamically created, first-class region.
+It may use mmap if it wishes, or quickly carve a slice out of a bump-pointer arena (e.g., a GC nursery), or even allocate out of some dynamically created, first-class region.

-A region definition may specify, using a compiler attribute, that it requires run-time type information (RTTI).
+A region may indicate, using a compiler attribute, that it requires run-time type information (RTTI).
 This is not needed for regions whose reference events are all statically invoked (e.g., single owner or reference counting).
 However, it is required whenever a region's runtime logic (e.g., an arena or garbage collector)